jomit/AITrials/aml/README.md

 - Replace all files in `aml_config` folder with files in `startupfunding\aml_config` folder

-- Upload the `startupfunding\startups.csv` file an Azure Storage Account
+- Upload the `startupfunding\startups.csv` file in Azure Blob Storage

 - Update the blob account details in `train.py` under `loaddata` method